risebox/risebox-brain/README.md

 3. Setup Date & Time

 ///WARNING\\\
 This has gone wrong before.
-Thix simplified procedure has been tested on a new BBB from Element14, 2015 Nov 30th :
+This simplified procedure has been tested on a new BBB from Element14 on 2015 Nov 30th :

 The BBB comes setup with ntpdate (verify by doing  dpkg-query -l 'ntp*'), and syncs the time over the network ok.